zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.word.camel-case-to-separator.rst

    print $filter->filter('ThisIsMyContent');

-The above example returns 'this:is:my:content'.
+The above example returns 'This:Is:My:Content'.

 .. rubric:: Default Behavior